oneclick-llc/react-native-pinch-zoom/README.md

 // onDoubleTap - callback which will be called on double tap
 // onTap - callback which will be called on tap
 // disabledPinchZoom - togglePinchZoom
+// onPinchStart - called when Pinch starts
+// onPinchEnd - called when Pinch ends

 <PinchZoomView disableScrollViewOnPinch>
   <Video